BorisKozo/backbone.picky/readme.md

 ## Model and Collection Interactions

-If you implement a `Selectable` model, the methods on the models and the `MultiSelect` collection will keep each other in sync.
-That is, if you call `model.select()` on a model, the collection will be notified of the model being selected and it will correctly update the `selectedLength` and fire the correct events.
+If you implement a `Selectable` model, the methods on the models and the `MultiSelect` or `SingleSelect` collection will keep each other in sync.
+That is, if you call `model.select()` on a model, the collection will be notified of the model being selected and it will correctly update, for example, the `selectedLength` and fire the correct events.

 Therefore, the following are functionally the same: